Pevooo/Medicisa/README.md

 ```

 ##### 1.2.3 Uploading Reports
-You can upload a report as an image by sending a **POST** request to *Pevooo.pythonanywhere.com/upload_report/<id>* where "<id>" represents the id of the new user.
+You can upload a report as an image by sending a **POST** request to *Pevooo.pythonanywhere.com/upload_report/{id}* where "{id}" represents the id of the new user.
 The photo has to be represented as a string.
 ###### Example
 ```
 {